adrianschmid410/WimStudio/README.md

 ## Languages

 Currently, WimStudio is only available in **German**.
-English and other languages might be added in future Versions.
+English and other languages might be added in future versions.

 ## Notes on Creating WIM Files